-Stain and Odor Removal
+Stain or Odor Removal

 To cut through grease and residue left by animal proteins, lay down a generous amount of coarse salt on the surface, then rub it in well with a sliced lemon.

 Select a material that can safely handle very hot water or a dishwasher cycle, such as rubber or BPA-free thermoplastic.

 After any use with animal proteins, or every 7 to 10 days, the surface of your wooden cutting boards and butcher blocks should be sterilized.

-To effectively eliminate these scary bugs, you want to use a product that’s on the EPAs list of registered disinfectants.
+To effectively eliminate these scary bugs, you want to use a product that’s on the EPA’s list of registered disinfectants.

-Diluted bleach is extremely effective when used as a disinfectant to combat the common bugs of cold and flu season, as well as for showing the door to the dangerous bacteria mentioned above the door.
+Diluted bleach is extremely effective when used as a disinfectant to combat the common bugs of cold and flu season, as well as for showing the dangerous bacteria mentioned above the door.